caleb-cox/commando-hacker-witch/README.md

 A member of a non-human race gets a number of racial talents which help him to set apart from ordinary humans.
 Some of these talents are actually drawbacks meant to balance out the advantages that certain races get.
 GMs are encouraged to invent their own racial talents.
 The talents given in this chapter are meant as a source for inspiration.
 With the GMs approval players of other races may pick some of these talents as well.

 ##### Berserker
 This talent allows a character to go berserk during combat.
-This adds +2 to the Warrior attribute and all the damage caused.
+This adds +2 to the Commando attribute and all the damage caused.
 Temporarily the berserker ignores all damage effects.
 You still have to note down all the damage taken though, since the damage takes effect as soon as the berserk wears off.
-The Mage attribute is reduced to 0 during the duration of that effect and casting of magic is impossible.
+The Witch attribute is reduced to 0 during the duration of that effect and casting of magic is impossible.
 The character has to attack his nearest enemy only and is only allowed to fight in close quarters.
-When all the enemies are on the ground the berserker has to make an unmodified Easy (5) Mage check.
+When all the enemies are on the ground the berserker has to make an unmodified Easy (5) Witch check.

 If the check is successful, the effect ends and the character drop unconscious to the ground.
 If he has taken enough damage to be reduced to 0 or less HP he's dead or dying.
 If his HPs are still 1 or more, he's knocked out for 2d6 minutes before he awakes with a headache.